andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ```

 # Special Datatypes

 ## None

 The datatype None represents the absence of a value or a "null" value.
 It is often used to indicate that a variable or function does not have any (meaningful) value.
 None can be used as a placeholder, for example when defining a variable before its actual value is known.
 Having `None` is not an error it is just saying that there is no value/the value is nothing.

 For example, if you try to get a variable value or list element that does not exist, you will get a error message.
 But storing/printing the value returned from a function that returns nothing is not an error, it just has the value `None`.

 ## Complex

 > [!todo]- less exam relevant
 > Less exam relevant, rarely used.

 The datatype Complex represents a complex numbers.
 It has a real and an imaginary part, represented as `a + bj`, where `a` is the real part and `b` is the imaginary part.
-If you have a number with an imaginary part in python, it will treat/save it as a complex number.
+If you have a number with an imaginary part in Python, it will treat/save it as a complex number.
 You can use the function `complex()` to convert a value to a Complex, or create one with value `0j` if no argument is given.
 This function takes two numbers, the real part `a` and the complex part `b`, as arguments `complex(a, b)`.

 ```python
 1+3j 1j -3+1j 0.1-1.5j 1-20000j 1-2e4j -0.001-1j -1e-3-1j